-At the core, it is very simple.
+At its core, mysql-test is very simple.
 The client program

 mtr is created as a symbolic link to